chrlic/chrlic.github.io/_posts/2023-01-02-appd-mwh-blog.md

       javaEnvVar: _JAVA_OPTIONS
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Workloads can be selected by multiple criteria and typically, there's more than one instrumentation rule in the real setup.
+Workloads can be selected by multiple criteria and typically, there's more than one instrumentation rule in a real setup.
 Rules are evaluated sequentially till the first match.
 Match rules can be specified by `matchRules` attribute on multiple workload attributes:

 - namespaceRegex - only workloads in namespaces matching the regexp are instrumented
-- labels - only pods having the labels specified with the values matching the regexp specified in the instrumentation rule are instrumented.
+- labels - only pods having the labels with the values matching the regexp specified in the instrumentation rule are instrumented.
 When multiple labels are used, all of them must match
 - annotations - similar to labels, but using annotations
 - podNameRegex - only pods with name matching the regexp are instrumented